jakebian/nerves/README.md

 nerves
 ======

-A simple utility for computing nerves of a small category, in node.js
+A simple utility for computing nerves of a small category, in javascript

 Usage
 -----